what substitute for… · baking

 Common questions

-Can I use lactose-free milk to make buttermilk substitute?
+Can I use almond or oat milk to make buttermilk substitute?

 Sources